Tuesday 8 February 2022

 12.30 – 1.30 pm

-The Chartered Institute of Patent Attorneys (CIPA) have kindly invited all IP Inclusive supporters to join this free webinar, on a topic that’s crucial to respectful and inclusive working cultures.
+The Chartered Institute of Patent Attorneys (CIPA) kindly invited all IP Inclusive supporters to join this free webinar, on a topic that’s crucial to respectful and inclusive working cultures.

 Bullying and harassment in the workplace can lead to unhappy, unproductive employees and can severely affect mental health.
 If left unresolved, these types of issues can deteriorate and result in costly and time-consuming outcomes, such as disciplinary action and employment tribunals.